 2. Facilitate smooth move-in/move-outs

-Moving is stressful for everyone involved.
+Moving is stressful for your residents.
 For residents moving out, it’s the last experience they’ll remember about your property.
 And for new residents, it’s one of the first.
 For both parties, you want to ensure the process goes as smoothly as possible.

 Here are some essential steps to facilitate the best moving experience:

 - Get residents to sign an Intent to Vacate document as soon as possible.
-Don’t have this information merely as a verbal agreement.
+Don’t rely on a verbal agreement.
 Saying they’ll move out on a certain date is one thing; signing a form documenting their intent is another.
 Communicate thoroughly with the new tenant about when the unit will be available.
 Remember to give yourself and your staff enough time between the move-out and move-in for repairs and repainting.

 - Keep an emergency stock of moving supplies.
 There are so many things residents need to remember on moving day, whether they’re moving in or out.
 So, they’re likely to forget something at the last minute.
 Save the day by having some essential moving supplies and on-demand services readily available — packing tape, bubble wrap, toiletries, cleaning services, food delivery, etc. It’s a little gesture that goes a long way.

 - Communication is key to managing expectations.
 Avoid surprising your residents with any changes by informing them exactly what to expect during the moving process.
 If your building has a service elevator used for moving, inform residents to reserve them as soon as possible.
-Also, ensure both the old and new residents thoroughly document any existing damages to the unit so they can avoid fees being deducted from their security deposits.
+Also, ensure both the old and new residents thoroughly document any existing damages to the unit.

 3. Automate processes with proptech